miyaluc/data-structures/strings/README.md

+#radix sort 10/25
+the radix sort was espedially difficult to grasp initially.
+I referred to the website provided provided in the class repo for instruction.
+First we wrote out the problem, then planned our next steps on the white board.

+#merge sort 10/24
+George and I received help in conceptualizing how to attack this problem from Nathan.
+We referred to https://www.wikiwand.com/en/Merge_sort for visualzation of the problem.
+Besides that, we worked everything out together.

 #insertion_sorting_of_array
 We looked at the website that was recommended in our class repo.
 George and I worked it ouot without the aid of any notes.